darkwire/darkwire.io/readme.md

 Please report any security issues to `hello@darkwire.io`.

+### Legacy Darkwire

+If you are trying to access the legacy stable version of darkwire, you can use the oldest tag before `v2.0.0` which is `v1.6.0` or checkout the `legacy` branch.

 ### How it works

 Darkwire uses a combination of asymmetric encryption (RSA-OAEP), symmetric session keys (AES-CBC) and signing keys (HMAC) for security.